-UC Exchange policy enforcement features give organizations control over the type of traffic (IM, presence, voice, video, and file transfer) that should be allowed or denied across their business network and collaborative communities.
-For example, UC Exchange can enforce policies that allow only specific users from a partner domain to exchange presence and chat only with select employees within an organization, or block designated employees from communicating with select partner domains while allowing the rest of the organization to communicate and collaborate freely.
+UC Exchange policy enforcement features give organizations control over the type of traffic (IM, presence, voice, video and file transfer) that should be allowed or denied across their business networks and collaborative communities.
+For example, UC Exchange can enforce policies that allow only specific users from a partner domain to exchange presence and chat data with select employees within an organization.
+On the other side of the coin, it can be used to block designated employees from communicating with select partner domains while allowing the rest of the organization to communicate and collaborate freely.

-UC Exchange allows customizable disclaimer messages to be displayed at the beginning of a chat or a multi-user chat session.
+UC Exchange also allows customizable disclaimer messages to be displayed at the beginning of a chat or a multiuser chat session.
 These messages are visible to all chat participants regardless of the UC platforms (including platforms that do not usually support this type of feature).
-Organizations typically use this feature to display legal, compliance, and security advisories.
+Organizations typically use this feature to display legal, compliance and security advisories.

 The NextPlane UC Exchange Policies and Disclaimers supports Microsoft Office® 365, Lync 2013 and 2010, OCS 2007 R1 and R2; Cisco WebEx Messenger, Unified Communication Manager IM & Presence Service, and Jabber XCP; IBM Sametime; Unify OpenScape®; Broadsoft Cloud One®; GENBAND EXPERiUS; and OpenFire, to name a few.